In Search of Growth Strategies

 During the course of the negotiations, many critics made many allegations about whether the Obama administration was telling the truth to Congress and to the American people.

-The Libertarian Party just nominated two former governors, New Mexico’s Gary Johnson for president and Massachusetts’ Bill Weld for vice president, in a year when more voters than ever may look for a third choice.
+president, in a year when more voters than ever may look for a third

 But Johnson and Weld at times seem to be working hard to push away one particularly homeless voting bloc that could ally with Libertarians this year: social conservatives.
 From their rhetoric to their policy proposals, the Libertarian nominees seem to be running against conservatives more than for liberty.